vandred/My_Git_Expglob/README.md

     $ git push origin develop

 **--no-ff** flag causes Git to always create a new commit object with a merger, even if the merger could be effected algorithm fast-forward.
 This allows you to save the information that there was a branch, and groups together all the modifications.

+### Branches of release (release branches)

+- Can be generated from: develop
+- Must be put into: develop and master

+The naming convention: release- *